-A Santa Cruz, CA, native, Hayley is returning for her seventh year as a Bold Earth trip leader.
+A California native, Hayley is returning for her eighth year as a Bold Earth trip leader.
 She joined our full-time administrative team in 2018 as the international programs director after working as the Southeast Asia program manager for The JUMP!
 Foundation, a non-profit that uses experiential education to teach youth about leadership and global citizenship.
-Hayley first joined Bold Earth in 2014 as a trip leader in the American West.
-Since, she’s led students on trips all over the lower 48 and in Hawaii, Fiji, and Africa.
+Hayley first joined Bold Earth in 2013 as a trip leader in the American West.
+Since, she’s led students on trips all over the lower 48 and in Hawaii, Fiji, Iceland, and Africa.

 - Education: Brigham Young University; dual bachelor’s degree in English and theater

 - What was the last big trip you took?
 I took a trip to the Pyrenees and the Basque country to soak in the sun on the ridges of mountaintops and the seashore on my surfboard—my favorite combination!